ServiceStack/docs.servicestack.net/MyApp/_pages/auth/identity-auth.md

 title: ASP.NET Core Identity Auth
 ---

 ### ASP.NET Core Identity Auth now used in new Integrated Auth projects

-Going forward all new ServiceStack .NET Project Templates will adopt ASP.NET Identity Auth, which closely follows the same approach as the Microsoft Project Template it integrates ServiceStack with, e.g. the new .NET 8 **Blazor** and **Blazor Vue** project templates adopts the exact same Auth configuration as Microsoft's default Blazor Project Template configured with **Individual** Identity Auth, likewise with the **Bootstrap** and **Tailwind** styled **MVC** and **Razor Pages** templates.
+ASP.NET Core Identity Auth is the default Auth Model adopted in new ServiceStack projects which closely follows the same approach as the Microsoft Project Template it integrates ServiceStack with, e.g. the .NET 8 **Blazor** and **Blazor Vue** project templates adopts the exact same Auth configuration as Microsoft's default Blazor Project
+Template configured with **Individual** Identity Auth, likewise with the **Bootstrap** and **Tailwind** styled **MVC** and **Razor Pages** templates.

-Where you can now create new ServiceStack Integrated Identity Auth Templates for each of ASP.NET Core's major Blazor, Razor Pages and MVC Templates:
+You can find ServiceStack Integrated Identity Auth Templates for each of ASP.NET Core's major Blazor, Razor Pages and MVC Project Templates:

 <div class="not-prose mx-auto px-8">
   <h3 id="identityauth-template" class="mb-4 text-4xl tracking-tight font-extrabold text-gray-900">